Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Reductions

 \section{Reductions}

 The construction of reductions proves to be very useful in order to facilitate the design of algorithms in different settings.
-Moreover, reductions are a helpful tool to infer new lower bounds without extra ad hoc analysis.
+Moreover, reductions are a helpful tool to infer new lower bounds without extra ad hoc analyses.
 We present two reductions.
 We will see in \cref{coroll:acceleration_st_g_convex} and \cref{example:application_of_reduction_to_st_convex} that one can obtain full accelerated methods to minimize smooth and strongly g-convex functions from our accelerated methods for smooth and g-convex functions and vice versa.
-These are generalizations of some reductions designed to work in the Euclidean space \cite{allen2016optimal, allen2014linear}.
-The reduction to strongly g-convex functions takes into account the effect of the deformation of the space on the strong convexity of the function $F_y(x) = d(x,y)^2/2$, for $x, y \in \M$.
-The reduction to g-convexity requires the rate of the algorithm that applies to g-convex functions to be proportional to the distance between the initial point and the optimum $d(x_0,x^\ast)$.
+These are generalizations of some reductions designed to work in the Euclidean space \citep{allen2016optimal, allen2014linear}.
+The reduction to strongly g-convex functions takes into account the effect of the deformation of the space on the strong convexity of the function $F_y(x) = \dist(x,y)^2/2$, for $x, y \in \M$.
+It does not entail an extra $\log(1/\epsilon)$ factor.
+The reduction to g-convexity requires the rate of the algorithm that applies to g-convex functions to be proportional to the squared distance between the initial point and the optimum $\dist(\xInit[\notilde],\xast[\notilde])^2$ or to a bound $\RR^2$.
 The proofs of the statements in this section can be found in the appendix.
-We will use $\timens(\cdot)$ and $\time(\cdot)$ to denote the time algorithms $\mathcal{A}_{\operatorname{ns}}$ and $\mathcal{A}$ below require, respectively, to perform the tasks we define below.
+We will use $\newtarget{def:time_alg_of_just_convex_for_reduction}{\timens(\cdot)}$ and $\newtarget{def:time_alg_of_strongly_convex_for_reduction}{\time}(\cdot)$ to denote the time algorithms $\Algns$ and $\Alg$ below require, respectively, to perform the tasks we define below.